Upwey, Victoria: Natural environment and bushlands

 The Glenfern Valley Bushlands are located on Glenfern Road.
 The Bushlands provide native remnant and rehabilitated forest.
 It descending from the ridge into the valley and a walk along Ferny Creek.
 Glenfern Valley Bushlands comprises 40 hectares or 100 acres, 35 km east of Melbourne.
 It is bounded on the south by Glenfern Road, on the west by New Road, the north boundary is Ferny Creek and the eastern boundary is 'Depot Track'.
 The land falls gently from south to north, with Grassy Forest and Herb Rich Foothill Forest on high ground to Riparian Forest at the creek line.
 It is in the Southern Fall Bioregion, and contains a large area of remnant vegetation.
 This land is now Crown Land under management by Department of Sustainability & Environment and the Shire of Yarra Ranges.
 It is being rehabilitated by Friends of Glenfern Valley Bushlands - a volunteer group of interested local people who weed and plant in the park on a monthly basis.

-Flora and biodiversity

-Upwey contains a wide range of microclimates and aspects, and as a result the flora is similar to that of the larger Dandenong Ranges as a whole.

-Weeds remain a significant threat to biodiversity, with significant infestations of Ivy, onion weed, tradescantia and holly.[4]
-A number of conservation groups are active in the local area including the Friends of Ferny Creek and Friends of Glenfern Valley.

-Outside of the conservation zones and bushlands, Upwey is largely covered by exotic vegetation with remnant native trees.